Wyandotte Nation

-The Wyandotte Nation is a federally recognized Native American tribe headquartered in northeastern Oklahoma.
-They are descendants of the Wendat Confederacy and Native Americans with territory near Georgian Bay and Lake Huron.
+The Wyandotte Nation is the only federally recognized Native American tribe in the U.S. descended from the Wendat Confederacy.
+Historically, they lived near Georgian Bay in Canada.
 Under pressure from Haudenosaunee and other tribes, then from European settlers and the United States government, the tribe gradually moved south and west to Michigan, Ohio, Kansas, and finally Oklahoma in the United States.
+As of 2025, just over 7000 people were enrolled in the Wyandotte Nation.